hanyuone/Ways-to-NOT-make-money/README.md

 NOTE: This game in the master and python3 branches currently requires the user to download Python to run.
 An executable file is in the ".exe version" branch!

-NOTE: For Python 3.5.1 version, visit python3 branch.
-(Too, see #19)
+For Python 3.5.1 version, visit python3 branch.
+END SIDE NOTE

 Line Amount: 1284 lines (and counting!)